One Year Later … The Weight Room in the Carriage House

-For the last three weeks, we have been very busy converting the Carriage House in the back of our yard into a weight room.
-We now have a spacious home gym!
+A year ago, we were busy converting the Carriage House in the back of our yard into a weight room.
+It’s been a year, and we love our spacious home gym!

-I know some of you are disappointed that our Carriage House is no longer an entertaining area.
-I have to be honest.
-We rarely used it.
-So now it has a wonderful purpose and we all love it!
+I know some of you were disappointed that our Carriage House was no longer an entertaining area.
+But we rarely used it.
+This transformation has been amazing and it’s used almost every day!
 I can’t wait to share how fun it was to convert this room.

 Our new weight room in the Carriage House.